jjlee/git-meld-index/README.md

 pip install https://github.com/jjlee/git-meld-index/archive/master.zip
 ```

-If you want to avoid installers you can clone the repo run the script
+If you want to avoid installers you can clone the repo and run the
-directly:
+script directly:

 ```
 git clone https://github.com/jjlee/git-meld-index.git